-Gulf Shores & Orange Beach stretches for 32 miles and is reputedly one of the most beautiful beaches in Gulf of Mexico.
-One of the top destinations for Alabama travel this beach offers tourists the chance to attain a good balance between non stop fun and pure leisure.
+Gulf Shores & Orange Beach stretches for 32 miles and is reputedly one of the most beautiful beaches in the Gulf of Mexico.
+One of the top destinations for Alabama travel this beach offers tourists the chance to attain a good balance between non-stop fun and pure leisure.

 Natchez Trace Parkway

 The Natchez Trace Parkway is 444 miles long and marks the age-old track that once connected southern parts of Mississippi through the state to the salt licks in present-day central Tennessee.

 The Russell Cave National Monument has immense historic significance as it used to be home to prehistoric races for over 10,000 years.
 It provides clues about the lifestyle and different practices of the earliest inhabitants of North America stretching from 6500 BC to 1650 AD.
 The monument is among the integral parts of the Alabama travel experience.

 The Trail of Tears National Historic Trail lets tourists catch a glimpse of the way Cherokee people survived after they were evicted from their traditional homes in the southeastern USA during the 1840s.

 Besides, the tourists can visit some other tourist destinations in Alabama such as the following:

 - Horseshoe Bend National Military Park